golang/vscode-go/docs/settings.md

 3. Click on the `Feature Contributions` tab.
 4. Scroll through the list under `Settings`.

+## Security

+This extension runs a few [third-party command-line tools](tools.md) found from the locations determined by the `PATH` or `Path` environment variable, and the settings such as `"go.alternateTools"` or `"go.toolsGopath"`.
+Configuring them in workspace settings allows users to conveniently select a different set of tools based on project's need, but also allows attackers to run arbitrary binaries on your machine if they successfuly convince you to open a random repository.
+In order to reduce the security risk, the extension reads those settings from user settings by default.
+If the repository can be trusted and workspace settings must be used, you can mark the workspace as a trusted workspace using the `"Go: Toggle Workspace Trust Flag"` command.

 ## Detailed list

 <!-- Everything below this line is generated.
 DO NOT EDIT. -->